tomlikestorock/pyramid_openid/README.txt

 This setup requires you have a folder in your app directory called 'sstore', and that you have a callback function in your lib module named "remember_me".
-Remember me will receive the current request and the other information returned from the OpenID provider, and will then do whatever is needed to remember the user, load metadata into the session - that part is completely up to the coder.
+Remember_me will receive the current request and the other information returned from the OpenID provider, and should then do whatever is needed to remember the user - pyramid.security.remember, load metadata into the session, etc - that part is completely up to the coder.

 This setup will then assume the defaults for the rest of the keys.